Touffy/client-zip/README.md

 # Compatibility

 This will only work in modern browsers with [`ReadableStream`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) support (that means no IE at all).
 The code relies heavily on async iterables but may be transpiled down to support browsers from as far back as mid-2015, as long as they have Streams.

-SSR frameworks like Next/Nuxt won’t be able to run — or even parse — client-zip on the server-side.
-Please look at [this issue for help on how to dynamically include client-zip in that scenario](https://github.com/Touffy/client-zip/issues/28#issuecomment-1018033984).

 The nozip64 release targets ES2018 and is a bare ES6 module + an IIFE version optimized for ServiceWorkers.